 Although it is true that the majority of ocean pollution actually comes from discarded fishing nets and other fishing-related debris, a huge part of the plastic waste found in the oceans and landfills can be attributed to single-use plastics.
 Plastic water bottles, shopping bags, straws, silverware, food packaging and take-away containers, for example, are huge culprits in the wide-spread environmental plastic pollution problem.

-But in reality, the chemical manufacturing companies knew that this was not the case from the beginning.
+In reality, even at this point in time, the chemical manufacturing companies producing plastics knew that this was not the case.
 Plastic takes hundreds if not thousands of years to biodegrade, and certain types of plastic, such as plastic wrap, are not even able to be recycled.
-While refraining from littering is important, it doesn't even remotely solve the problem of massive amounts of plastic being sent to landfill and winding up in our oceans every day.
+Of course we shouldn't litter, but not littering doesn't even remotely solve the problem of massive amounts of plastic being sent to landfill and winding up in our oceans every day.

 Of course, we are all aware that home appliances use electrical energy to operate and can be taxing on the environment.
 As a disclaimer, I'll be the first person to say that I love my washing machine and my dishwasher.
 Home appliances can make life much easier and make it so that tasks such as washing clothes and dishes take much less time.
 There are certain home appliances that can actually have a beneficial effect on the environment, and others that are best avoided.